These are short, narrowly focused articles of contemporary interest. They are usually solicited by the Editor.

 Results that would otherwise be indicated as "data not shown" should be included as additional files.
 Since many web links and URLs rapidly become broken, SpringerOpen requires that supporting data are included as additional files, or deposited in a recognized repository.
 Please do not link to data on a personal/departmental website.
 Do not include any individual participant details.
 The maximum file size for additional files is 20 MB each, and files will be virus-scanned on submission.
 Each additional file should be cited in sequence within the main body of text.

-European Radiology Experimental is affiliated with the European Society of Radiology.
+European Radiology Experimental is owned by the European Society of Radiology.

 In our blog you’ll find highlights and opinions on the best research we publish, interviews with our Editors, as well as insights and perspectives on open access publishing.